Thursday, October 24, 2024

 "What do you want to do today?"
 Jon asks.
 He reads the possibilities from Trip Advisor: "A children's museum, the city museum, a historic mansion, the old cemetery with a Confederate Monument, the Pest House Medical Museum..."

-"Have a lot of pestilence in Hell, do they?"
+"Have a lot of pestilence in Lynchburg, do they?"

 Then we hit Randolph College, a fine old brick college where the news magazine has an article about an alumnus who has returned to teach mathematics.
 He's "involved with LGBTQ Advocacy Programs like the Change Project."